 The break-in period occurs in two stages.
-Stage One occurs during the first 18 minutes of a new engine's run time where the ECM will provide additional fuel and oil to the engine.
+Stage One occurs during the first 18 minutes of a new engine's run time where the ECM will provide additional fuel and oil to the engine, along with limiting engine RPM to 6500 RPM.
 Stage Two occurs after the completion of Stage One.
-However, Stage Two still provides additional fuel and oil to the engine for the remainder of 6 hours.
-This additional fuel and oil is less than the amount added during Stage One.
+However, Stage Two still provides additional oil to the engine for another 5.7 hours.
+This additional oil is less than the amount added during Stage One.